 When a first baby is born, so is a new mother.
-The transition to motherhood can be a very difficult one that is impossible to be fully prepared for.
-As you become a mother you take on a completely new identity.
+The transition to motherhood can be a tough one that is impossible to be fully prepared for.
+As you become a mother, you take on a completely new identity.
 It is a new phase of life that comes with new challenges, emotions, and growth.

 As a Neonatal Intensive Care Unit occupational therapist, I find that I take care of the mothers just as much as I take care of the babies.
-Many, if not most mothers, are prepared with the tangibles: a place for the new baby to sleep, clothes for the new baby to wear, bottles, and diapers.
+If not most mothers, many are prepared with the tangibles: a place for the new baby to sleep, clothes for the new baby to wear, bottles, and diapers.
 But it is impossible to fully prepare for the emotional transition that takes place.
-New moms are met with not only a little baby who is completely dependent but also a barrage of new and different emotions that you may not fully understand.
+New moms are met with a little baby who is completely dependent and a barrage of new and different emotions that you may not fully understand.

 The Transition to Motherhood Rewires Your Brain

-Many moms will admit that they expected to immediately fall in love with their new baby.
+Many moms will admit that they expected to fall in love with their new baby immediately.
 But it doesn’t always happen automatically.
-It can take time for the maternal instinct to develop and mommies do not have to pay an emotional price for this.
+It can take time for the maternal instinct to develop, and mommies do not have to pay an emotional price for this.
 New moms absolutely should not feel shame or guilt associated with this.
 It is more important than ever that you give yourself some grace as you navigate all the new feelings and emotions associated with becoming a mother.

-Studies show that because of the release of hormones after giving birth, actual structural changes take place in a new mom’s brain.
+Studies show that actual structural changes occur in a new mom’s brain because of the release of hormones after giving birth.
 This results in an increase in the volume of grey matter in the parts of the brain that are associated with empathy and mom’s sensitivity to the baby.
 These structural changes actually help mommy to bond with the baby.
 This may be an unfamiliar sensation as the brain is literally being re-wired.
-Some experts have likened the transition to motherhood as a “phase” of life, like adolescence, where significant changes take place.
-There is a lot of emphasis placed on the transition to adolescence, such as books written on the topic and a lot of supports in place.
+Some experts have likened the transition to motherhood as a “phase” of life, like adolescence, where significant changes occur.
+There’s a lot of emphasis placed on the transition to adolescence, such as books written on the topic and a lot of supports in place.
 But there is very little support provided for the transition into motherhood!